Pasand

-Pasand (پاسند) (Note: Also romanized as Pāsand) is a village in Panj Hezareh Rural District of the Central District of Behshahr County, Mazandaran province, Iran.
+Pasand (پاسند) (Note: Also romanized as Pāsand) is a village in Panj Hezareh Rural District of the Central District in Behshahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,847 in 420 households.
 The following census in 2011 counted 1,716 people in 461 households.
 The 2016 census measured the population of the village as 1,721 people in 526 households.
 It was the most populous village in its rural district.